Emeka Ike

 Emeka Ike (born 22 March 1967) is a Nigerian actor.
 He was a special guest in Monrovia on the occasion of the commissioning of the new pavilion of Center for Democratic Change CDC, in Liberia.

 Emeka Ike is known for A Million Tears 2 (2006), I Swear (2004) and A Million Tears (2006).

+Personal life

+The actor married Suzzane in 2000, and they divorced in 2015.
+He has Four children with Suzzane.
+The Actor got remarried to Yolanda Pfeiffer.
+They have a daughter named Chidera Comfort Thando ike.